Cantera/cantera/cantera/trunk/doc/sphinx/cython/thermo.rst

+.. py:currentmodule:: cantera

 Thermodynamic Properties
 ========================

 These classes are used to describe the thermodynamic state of a system.

-.. autoclass:: cantera.ThermoPhase
+.. autoclass:: ThermoPhase
-.. autoclass:: cantera.InterfacePhase
+.. autoclass:: InterfacePhase
-.. autoclass:: cantera.PureFluid
+.. autoclass:: PureFluid